dharanidadi/Week_0/README.md

 1.[Preliminary Installation]()

+## A note on Optional reading -

+Optional reading material has been provided in the form of links in many places with 'Optional reading' mentioned next to them.
+These are kept in case you wish to know about those topics in detail or if you did not understand the content properly.
+Effort has been made to keep the documentation self-contained, but we are human too ...

 ## Preliminary Installation <a name=""></a>
 **WARNING** - The following installation procedures can make you do stuff like this ...